humdrumcomet/LaTeXTutorialSeries/README.md

 ![attributes](img/selectazip.png)

-7. Open a new browser tab and navigate to [LaTeXTutorialSeries](https://github.com/humdrumcomet/LaTeXTutorialSeries) repository.
+7. Open a new browser tab and navigate to the [LaTeXIntroduction](https://github.com/humdrumcomet/LaTeXIntroduction) repository.

 8. Select the `Code` green button and then select `Download ZIP` as shown below.

 ![attributes](img/downloadZip.png)

-9. In Overleaf, select the `Select a .zip file` button and upload the downloaded zip file from [LaTeXTutorialSeries](https://github.com/humdrumcomet/LaTeXTutorialSeries) repository.
+9. In Overleaf, select the `Select a .zip file` button and upload the downloaded zip file from [LaTeXIntroduction](https://github.com/humdrumcomet/LaTeXIntroduction) repository.

 10. The LaTeX project is started and you are ready to code.